Doomlazer/LB2CD-Text-And-Speech-Patch/README.md

     * The generic prisoners' animations sometimes unexpectedly re-trigger
     * The murderer's view partially disappears when messages are shown
 * Patch 920.scr has changes to remove the base control panel restrictions.
+* Patch 923.scr has changes to enable control panel access when insets are disposed.
 * Patch 2660.hep (Elevator) fixes a bug that caused a softlock when trying to reach the bottom left part of the elevator room.
 </details>